 |40:1||3.2 oz||6.4 oz||8.0 oz|

 A great option to reduce fuel problems and extend engine life is using an ethanol-free fuel mix.
 Many manufacturers offer their own brand of premixed fuels.
 This is an ethanol-free blend of oil and fuel that is ready to pour into your string trimmer’s fuel tank.

 You won’t have to deal with the bad effects of ethanol as discussed in the fuel section.
 Also, it’s convenient to have fuel available on your shelf when you need it.
 TruFuel also makes a good 40:1 premixed fuel or 50:1 premixed fuel.

 Gas and Oil to Use in a 4-Cycle String Trimmer

 With so many fuel options available at fuel stations, it can get a little confusing knowing what type of gas to purchase.

 4-cycle string trimmers require unleaded gasoline with a minimum octane rating of 89 and a maximum ethanol content of 10%.
 Add a fuel stabilizer like Sea Foam Motor Treatment to keep it from breaking down quickly.

 The exception to this is the Stihl 4-MIX engine.
 Stihl designs their 4-cycle engine to use a gas and oil mix.
 Do not run straight gas through a Stihl 4-MIX engine.

-Never use gasolines with ethanol contents higher than 10% like E15, E30 and E85 fuels.
+Never use types of gasoline with ethanol contents higher than 10% like E15, E30, and E85 fuels.
 Because of the problems that can develop from using fuels with ethanol, ethanol-free fuel is best to run through your string trimmer.